 Investors can learn how to invest directly in the Fund by reviewing the Fund prospectus.

 The Fund offers quarterly repurchase offers that enable investors to sell shares.
+Even though the Fund will endeavor to make quarterly repurchase offers to repurchase a portion of the shares to provide some liquidity to shareholders, investors should consider the shares to be illiquid.
 Each quarterly repurchase offer will be for no less than 5% of the total shares outstanding at NAV.
 The Fund maintains liquid securities, cash or access to a bank line of credit in amounts sufficient to meet quarterly redemption requirements.
 Shareholders are notified of repurchase offers approximately 30 days before the repurchase request deadline.
 More details can be found in the Fund prospectus.

 The NAV of the Fund's shares is determined daily, after the close of regular trading.
 During the continuous offering, the price of the shares will increase or decrease on a daily basis according to the NAV of the shares.
 In computing NAV, portfolio securities of the Fund are valued at their current fair market values determined on the basis of market quotations, if available.